What is meditation?

 - Develops present moment thinking and gratitude

-A lot of research has been carried which shows the benefits of meditation but the real benefits can be seen in the improved relationships of those who meditate.
+A lot of research has been carried which shows the benefits of meditation, but the real benefits can be seen in the improved relationships of those who meditate.

 How to meditate:

-Beginning meditation can sometimes be frustrating as its difficult to clear the mind.
-This is why its important to be non-judgmental and if you find it difficult to let your mind relax, stop and try again tomorrow, but don’t give up!
+Beginning meditation can sometimes be frustrating as it’s difficult to clear the mind.
+This is why it’s important to be non-judgmental and if you find it difficult to let your mind relax, stop and try again tomorrow, but don’t give up!

-Although it is advisable to meditate sitting upright, if that’s uncomfortable try lying down.
+Although it is advisable to meditate sitting upright, if that’s uncomfortable, try lying down.

 A few steps to take before beginning to meditate: